Views: 1

 since we are the essence of the true Simorgh

-accomplish erasure in us in a hundred honors and cares
+accomplish your erasure in us in a hundred honors and cares

 until in us you find yourselves.